bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 `sub-01_task-rest_acq-multiband_bold.nii.gz`, however the user is MAY choose any other label than `singleband` and `multiband` as long as they are consistent across subjects and sessions and consist only of the legal label characters.

+Similarly the OPTIONAL `ce-<label>` key/value can be used to distinguish sequences using different contrast enhanced images.
+The label is the name of the contrast agent.
+The key ContrastBolusIngredient MAY be also be added in the JSON file, with the same label.

 Similarly the optional `rec-<label>` key/value can be used to distinguish different reconstruction algorithms (for example ones using motion correction).